 Membership of the Friends costs £10.00 per year and covers all members of the same household.
 The membership year runs from 1st April to 31st March.

-One of the benefits of membership is a reduction in the cost of an annual entry permit to the Reserve by £5 for the first person in the household.
+One of the benefits of membership is a reduction in the cost of an annual entry permit to the Reserve, to £9 for the first person in the household.

 To join, please download and print an Application Form, and return to